SuperspaceLab/ml-qc-pxrd/README.md

 In this repository, we provide an implementation of a MLqcdiff model.

 1. Compile cython code (generator.pyx): `python setup.py build_ext --inplace`
-2. Run the tuning.py to tuning the model
+2. Run the tuning.py to optimize hyperparameters
 3. Run the training.py to train the models
-4. Run the screening.py to screen your powder x-ray diffraction patterns
+4. Run the screening.py to screen dataset of powder x-ray diffraction patterns

 ### Requirements
 - python >= 3.8